DoSomething/user-api/documentation/endpoints/v2/users.md

 </details>

 ## Create a User
 Create a new user.
-If a user already exists, the existing user will be returned (and will not create a duplicate account).
+If a user already exists, an exception error (`A record matching one of the given indexes already exists.` will be returned) and will not create a duplicate account.

 An "[upsert](https://docs.mongodb.org/v2.6/reference/glossary/#term-upsert)" will only occur if using the `upsert=true` param.
 If this is present and a user with a matching identifier is found, new/changed properties will be merged into the existing document.
 This means making the same request multiple times will _not_ create duplicate accounts.